IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_environments_info.rst

 Parameters
 ----------

-  tags (False, str, None)
+  expand (False, bool, None)
-    filter the resources to be returned based on the associated tags.
-Returns resources associated with any of the specified tags.
+    If set to `true`, returns expanded view of the resource details.

   limit (False, int, None)